8 Best Restaurants in Down East Coast, Maine

 $$

-In business for many years, the look here is updated and fresh, as the family-run establishment was rebuilt after a fire in 2014; it serves lunch and dinner, with entrées as well as burgers, sandwiches, salads, and the like.
-While the menu is big on seafood, don't expect only fried: try choices like charbroiled salmon topped with a maple glaze made with mustard, maple syrup, and blueberry jam, all Maine-made.
-Even before it was a foodie thing, Helen's was sourcing from local farms and waters.
-House-based goodies include a huge selection of pies and traditional New England hermit bars.
+In business since 1950, the look here is updated and fresh as the family-run establishment was rebuilt after a fire in 2014; there are entrées as well as burgers, salads, and the like.
+While the menu is big on seafood, don't expect only fried: try choices like charbroiled salmon topped with a maple glaze featuring Maine-produced mustard, maple syrup, and blueberry jam.
+Even before it was a foodie thing, Helen's was sourcing products from local farms and waters.
+House-baked desserts include a huge selection of pies and traditional New England hermit bars.
+Baked goodies and bread are sold to-go from the case up-front.

 207-255–8423